Madara & Madara Horseman Relief tourist info

 Bulgaria Madara Horseman rocks

+As the only bas-relief in Europe dating from the early Middle Ages, the Madara Rider has no analog.
 The Madara Rider has been listed in the World Cultural and Natural Heritage List of UNESCO in 1979 in Luxor, Egypt.
+A national inquiry in 2008 labels it as a Bulgarian global symbol.

 Arrival